 After all is said and done, you hopefully have a bunch of fresh jalapeños.
 But what now?!

 You have lots of options for using your jalapeños.
-We recommend using them for a variety of purposes.
+I recommend using them for a variety of purposes.
 We usually use some right away, give some away to family, and then preserve whatever is left.

 Here are a few options: